romainbrette/holypipette/docs/manipulator.rst

     controller = LuigsNeumann_SM10()
     stage = ManipulatorUnit(controller, [7, 8])

-A ``ManipulatorUnit`` can be moved with relative or absolute displacements expressed in um.
+A `.ManipulatorUnit` can be moved with relative or absolute displacements expressed in um.

 Calibrated units
 ----------------
 Calibrated units are manipulator units that can be moved in the coordinate system of the camera, called the reference system.
-A ``CalibratedUnit`` must be associated to a camera, a microscope Z axis, and can be attached to an XY stage.
+A `.CalibratedUnit` must be associated to a camera, a microscope Z axis, and can be attached to an XY stage.
-A ``CalibratedStage`` is a special kind that a horizontal XY stage (i.e., to be parallel to the focal plane of the microscope).
+A `.CalibratedStage` is a special kind that a horizontal XY stage (i.e., to be parallel to the focal plane of the microscope).
 Examples::